 The project’s work, a strategic levy investment in the Hort Innovation Melon Fund, will build on earlier research in the Hort Innovation Vegetable Fund, and deliver updated fact sheets and management plans.
 The final report and management resources from the previous project are available online at the Australian Melons Association website or the Hort Innovation website.

-Speaker: Dr Darsh Rathnayake is a research scientist with the Northern Territory DPIR, working on the Hort Innovation project.
+Speaker: Dr Darsh Rathnayake is a research scientist with DITT, working on the Hort Innovation project.

 The new Act provides the authorising environment and framework to regulate production of low Tetrahydrocannabinol (THC) cannabis species known as industrial cannabis, for food, fibre and seed production.
 In the NT you need a licence to possess, cultivate, process or supply industrial hemp.
 This presentation will cover some of the basic requirements when applying for a licence.

-For more information on industrial hemp regulations and conditions visit the NT government website.
+For more information on industrial hemp regulations and conditions, go to the Northern Territory Government website.

-Speaker: Warren Hunt, from DPIR has 28 years of experience in rural industry capacity building, and has recently drafted the policy settings for allowing industrial hemp production in the Northern Territory.
+Speaker: Warren Hunt, from DITT has 28 years of experience in rural industry capacity building, and has recently drafted the policy settings for allowing industrial hemp production in the Northern Territory.

 ‘Safe Melons’ is an initiative of the New South Wales (NSW) Department of Primary Industries (DPI) supporting the Australian melon industry with scientific evidence-based best practice on food safety.